 To maintain our camp bubble of safety, no visitors will be permitted this year.
-Campers who stay in between sessions will not be able to have visitors or leave the property.
-We will arrange for those campers to contact their families through phone calls or video meetings.
+Campers who stay in between sessions will not be able to leave the property but will be able to have visitors provided all remain outside.
+We will arrange for those campers with no visitors to contact their families through phone calls or video meetings.
+At the end of camp families can come visit camp as long as they remain outside.